CD Solutions Inc Trademark domain name law case favors CD Solutions for cds.com domain name.

 CD Solutions Inc. is awarded a final judgment in their favor in lawsuit regarding domain name cds.com in Trademark dispute

 CD Solutions, Inc. received a final judgment on May 19, 1998 from the United States District Court for the District of Oregon that its domain name "cds.com" does not infringe U.S. Trademark Registration No. 2,006,249 for "CDS."
 CD Solutions, Inc. is a business that specialized in the manufacture and sale of compact discs (also called CDs) according to Jerald R. Warner, president of the firm.
 CD Solutions, Inc. uses the domain name "cds.com" to market what it does, which is to manufacture and sell CDs on the Internet.
-In fact, according to Mr. Warner, "the domain name ‘cds.com’ has been integral in attracting people to our website by describing our CD-related products and services."
+In fact, according to Mr. Warner, "the domain name ‘cds.com’ has been integral in attracting people to our website by describing our CD-related products and services.
+We are pleased that the courts were able to make a fair ruling."

 In early 1997, the owner of Trademark Registration No. 2,006,249 accused CD Solutions, Inc. of causing confusion with its trademark for "CDS".
 U.S. Trademark Registration No. 2,006,249 for "CDS" is limited to desktop publishing services.
 An informal complaint was filed by the owner of the U.S. Trademark Registration No. 2,006,249 in an attempt to block CD Solutions, Inc.’s use of the domain name "cds.com" on the Internet.
 Convinced there could be no confusion between the parties’ services, CD Solutions, Inc. fought the attempt to block its domain name use on the Internet and filed a complaint with the federal court to obtain a declaration that the domain name "cds.com" for CD products and services was not covered by Trademark Registration No. 2,006,249.